neel-p1103/neel-p1103/README.md

+#Hello everyone
-- 👋 Hi, I’m @neel-p1103
+- 👋 I’m @neel-p1103
 - 👀 I’m interested in Software Engineeering, and Java Programming.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning back-end development and java.
-- 💞️ I’m looking to collaborate on beginners/intermediate project.
+- 💞️ I’m looking forward to collaborating on extensive projects.
-- 📫 You can reach me: N/A
+- 📫 You can reach me: np.neelpatel@gmail.com

 <!---
 neel-p1103/neel-p1103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.